jerboaa/openjdk-jeps/JEP-493-jlink.md

     java.xml@24
     $

+The output of `jlink` is _exactly_ the same as if modules were linked from JMODs.

-The invocations for more complex cases are also the same.
+Invocations for more complex cases are also the same.
 For example, suppose we want to create a run-time image containing an application module `app` which requires a library `lib`.
 These modules are packaged as [modular JAR files](https://docs.oracle.com/en/java/javase/23/docs/specs/jar/jar.html#modular-jar-files) in an `mlib` directory.
-We specify them to `jlink` via the `--module-path` option, as usual:
+We specify them to `jlink` with the `--module-path` option, as usual:

     $ ls mlib